 Transition to Supervisor or Manager … Now What

-- Understanding your new role.
+- Understanding your new role

-- Recognize the 10 most common pitfalls to avoid.
+- Recognize the 10 most common pitfalls to avoid

-- Setting Expectations.
+- Setting Expectations

-- Supervising Friends.
+- Supervising Friends

-- Delegating the work that you used to do to others.
+- Delegating the work that you used to do to others

-- Build Trust.
+- Build Trust

-- Learn to manage conflicts.
+- Learn to manage conflicts

 Who Should AttendNew supervisors or manager recently promoted with less than one year on the job.

-Why Should Attend
+Why Should You Attend

 There are some basics that you will need in order to lay the foundation for your new role.
-Building new and effective key relationships is one essential skills as is learning how to increase your personal effectiveness, and developing the employees who your supervise or manage to achieve company goals.
+Building new and effective key relationships is one essential skill as is learning how to increase your personal effectiveness, and developing the employees who your supervise or manage to achieve company goals.